Luthaf/Jumos.jl/doc/index.rst

 Welcome to Jumos's documentation!
 =================================

-Jumos is a package for molecular simulations using the `Julia <http://julialang.org/>`_ language.
+`Jumos` is a package for molecular simulations using the `Julia <http://julialang.org/>`_ language.
 Its goal is to be as flexible as possible, and to make it easy to use and develop novel algorithm for each part of a simulation.
-Potential, long range interactions, pair lists computing, outputs, … everything can be customised.
+Potential, long range interactions, pair lists computing, outputs, `etc.` everything can be customised !

 This package is a WIP (Work In Progress), and is not usable for now.